harichada/osbox/content/posts/AI Inaugurated Autonomous Supply Chain Management.md

 3. Real-time visibility: Autonomous supply chain management provides real-time visibility into the supply chain, enabling supply chain managers to make informed decisions based on real-time data.

-4. Faster Response Time: With real-time visibility and automated decision making, autonomous supply chain management can respond faster to customer demands and changes in the supply chain.
+4. Faster Response Time: With real-time visibility and automated decision-making, autonomous supply chain management can respond faster to customer demands and changes in the supply chain.

 Challenges of Autonomous Supply Chain Management